ProjektDevLights/Server/README.md

 If you want go to production just run `npm run build` or `yarn run build` and start the server via the `start` script.

 ### Contributing
-Feel free to open an issue on GitHub or send pull requests, when encountering issues or want to add some features.
+Feel free to open an issue on GitHub or send pull requests, when encountering issues or wanting to add some features.
 If you have any questions email [peters@teckdigital.de](mailto:peters@teckdigital.de) or [slaar@teckdigital.de](mailto:slaar@teckdigital.de).